 Violating Iowa’s workers’ compensation statute is a serious matter.
 If an employer fails to maintain workers’ comp insurance or to pay required benefits from its self-insurance account, the state may apply multiple civil penalties, including:

-The state of Iowa requires that employers pay death benefits when a covered employee dies from a work-related injury or illness.
+According to Iowa Code, employers must pay death benefits when a covered employee dies from a work-related injury or illness.
 Individuals who depended on the employee for financial support are eligible for these benefits, the size of which will depend on whether they were wholly or partially dependent.

 Finally, in Iowa, the survivors of a worker who dies from a job-related injury or illness can receive a lump sum worth as much as 12 times the average weekly pay in Iowa for funeral expenses.